Economic Order Quantity (EOQ): Definition, Formula & Benefits

 Inventory Holding Cost Variability

-The EOQ model assumes a constant inventory holding cost, which may not always be the case.
+The EOQ model assumes a constant inventory holding cost, which may not always be true.
 Holding costs can vary based on factors such as changes in storage costs, fluctuations in interest rates, or variations in insurance premiums.
 This variability can impact the total cost of inventory and the accuracy of EOQ calculations.

 Lack of Flexibility for Multiple Products